Testing for Convergence or Divergence of a Series

 Introduction

-In the previous post on Sequences and Series, we learned about the definitions of convergence and divergence of series.
-In this post, we will summarize various methods that can be used to determine the convergence or divergence of series.
-Generally, determining the convergence or divergence of a series is much easier than calculating the exact sum of the series.
+In the previous post on Sequences and Series, we covered the definitions of convergence and divergence of series.
+In this post, we will summarize various methods for determining whether a series converges or diverges.
+Generally, testing for convergence or divergence of a series is much easier than finding the exact sum of the series.

-For a series $\sum a_n$, $a_n$ is called the general term of the series.
+For a series $\sum a_n$, we call $a_n$ the general term of the series.

-The following theorem allows us to easily identify some series that clearly diverge, and therefore, it is wise to check this first when determining the convergence/divergence of a series to avoid wasting time.
+The following theorem allows us to easily identify some obviously divergent series, making it a wise first step when testing for convergence or divergence to avoid wasting time.

 \[\lim_{n\to\infty} a_n=0\]

-If a series $\sum a_n$ converges, thenIn other words,
+If a series $\sum a_n$ converges, thenThat is,

 \[\lim_{n\to\infty} a_n \neq 0 \Rightarrow \text{series }\sum a_n \text{ diverges}\]